 Landowners were encouraged by an Act of Parliament to lay power supply lines and generate electricity for their area, pending compensation in the event of absorption.
 The practice soon spread as townships started up municipal supplies, eventually absorbing the private installations as they expanded so heralding the modern age and a network of electricity supplies we take for granted today.

 As recently as 1995, English Heritage realised that all evidence of this important stage in Man's development would be lost as the archaeological remains of early installations were being demolished unchecked.
 Local authorities failed to recognise the importance of redundant generating buildings, where their agenda was to allow these perceived eyesores to rot away.
 For this reason English Heritage commissioned a Monument Protection Program in 1995, as a means to identify and preserve the few remaining examples of different types of installation.

 After several planning applications and appeals, the truth about the history of this unusual building finally surfaced after 20 years of battling.
-Nelson had not been familiar with the planning system, guidance notes etc, and for this reason relied on his local authority.
+The then occupier had not been familiar with the planning system, guidance notes etc, and for this reason relied on his local authority.
 Unfortunately, the local authority did not apply themselves to the task in the mistaken belief the building was not significant historically.
 How wrong they were.

 The Old Steam House - fascia weather boarding and balcony June 07